-And those statistics cannot be much different for homeowners in South-Africa!
-If anything, they’ll very likely be higher!
+And those statistics won’t be much different for homeowners in South-Africa!
+If anything, they will very likely be higher!

 Many home buyers are often overwhelmed by emotion and they rarely make objective decisions about their new homes.
 This is where home inspectors come in, as they are an instrumental part in the property-buying game!

 Here are 4 reasons why you, as a home buyer, should invest in the services of an experienced home inspector before buying a home:

 #1 – It gives you power to negotiate

 When major problems are revealed during an inspection, you are put in a position to (re)negotiate.

 Following such an inspection, considering the faults discovered in the house, you can ask for the price to be lowered.
 Say, for example, you made a home inspection part of your offer and the inspector’s report shows that ‘urgent repairs’ amount to R200,000 in the very near term, you can either ask for the price to be lowered or request repairs to be done by the homeowner.

 Let’s be straightforward here: you don’t have to walk away from the home because of its faults – as long as you’re being compensated for making the repairs of course!

 If the homeowner agrees to the suggested repairs, you will have saved tens or hundreds of thousands AND still have your ‘dream home’!
 Sounds like a win-win to us!

 #2 – Don’t judge a home by its visual appeal